GoogleCloudPlatform/rad-lab/docs/CONTRIBUTING.md

 The project has the following file structure:
 - [/docs](../docs): Documentation about the repository.
-- [/modules](../modules): Customisable modules to create Google Cloud Platform infrastructure.
+- [/modules](../modules): Customisable modules to create Google Cloud Platform infrastructure & supporting scripts.
-- [/scripts](../scripts): RAD-Lab Installer and additional scripts to support the modules.
+- [/radlab-installer](../radlab-installer): RAD-Lab Installer and associated scripts to support the modules.

 Every individual module is contained in it subdirectory and should follow these Terraform guidelines:

 - Create at least a `versions.tf`, `main.tf`, `variables.tf` and `outputs.tf`.
 It's ok to create additional files, to split resources between files and give them more meaningful names.

 NOTE: Make sure all the variables are in alphabetical order in `variables.tf`

+- If any additional scripts (apart from **terraform** configs) are required to support the module either to *build* or *use* the module, move them to individual module's subdirectory, example: `/modules/MODULE-NAME/scripts/build` & `/modules/MODULE-NAME/scripts/usage` respectively.

 - A README.md containing more information about the modules, required IAM permissions and any specific instructions to create the infrastructure.